richardcepka/LocoProp/README.md

-Be sure you have Pytorch.
+Be sure you have PyTorch.